Skip to main content

 PropertyDescription

-rawProvide raw MIME for the part; all other options are ignored.
-Accepts string, Buffer, Stream, or another attachment‑like object.
+rawProvide pre-built raw MIME content for this part.
+When set, all other attachment options are ignored.
+Accepts a string, Buffer, Stream, or another attachment-like object.

 Example